TV Tropes Needs Your Help

 - Fake Video Camera View: Sometimes we see the red "REC" with the frame, when Andrew is recording something.
 Other times they show a green "PLAY" when he's reviewing video he shot earlier.

-- Flashback Echo: Plenty — subverted with Andrew 'remembering' his confrontation with Dark!Willow.
+- Flashback: Plenty — subverted with Andrew 'remembering' his confrontation with Dark!Willow.
 Clips of Andrew calmly using magic to ward off her attacks replace the scenes where Anya actually does so.

 - Foreshadowing: Wood trying to kill Spike — a more planned attempt on his unlife will occur in "Lies My Parents Told Me".